odoo/odoo/doc/howtos/backend.rst

 View inheritance
 ----------------

-Rather than modify existing views in place (by overwriting them), Odoo uses view inheritance where children "extension" views are applied on top of root views and can add or remove content from their parent.
+Instead of modifying existing views in place (by overwriting them), Odoo provides view inheritance where children "extension" views are applied on top of root views, and can add or remove content from their parent.

 An extension view references its parent using the ``inherit_id`` field, and instead of a single view its ``arch`` field is composed of any number of